IT Group Drives Company-Wide Transformation Saving Millions

 - Teams reported that they were aligned across functions and were no longer engaging in silo behavior.
 All efforts were now focused in a unified way on the difficulties of the new technologies and business challenges related to the definition or implementation in the business environments.

 - The Senior Leadership demonstrated a new level of solidarity when in front of internal teams and in addressing business concerns.

-Prior to considering a B STATE Approach, the company had worked over 2-3 years with two world-renowned international consulting groups, failing to make any significant progress.
+Before considering a B STATE Approach, the company had worked for over 2-3 years with two world-renowned international consulting groups, failing to make any significant progress.

 Key to Success

 A B STATE Strategy Execution Roadmap was developed with the senior team.
-It determined that, instead of doing a top down approach, the best approach would be to implement a B STATE Team Accountability System with the group of 55 middle managers that were convinced the new model would not work.
+It determined that, instead of a top-down approach, the best approach would be to implement our Breakthrough Leadership Team System with the group of 55 middle managers that we’re convinced the new model would not work.
 It was a radical approach that no one had considered or dared to attempt.

 B STATE Approach

 1) Senior Leadership Presented the External Drivers and Needed Responses

 Rather than sell a solution to the middle managers, Senior Leadership presented the reality of the current situation and set the expectation that the group had a collective responsibility to agree on how they would respond as the operational leaders.

 2) Implemented our Breakthrough Leadership Team System with the Middle Managers